 One of the first things you need to do is to check the energy usage or power consumption of the appliances and devices that you intend to use.

-I have been using one particular convenient power meter for this purpose.
+I have been using a few of these convenient power meters for this purpose.

 A few years ago it really helped me during the design stage of my current PV solar array size, battery bank, charger/inverter, etc..